NatalieWong/phd_thesis_markdown/source/13_chapter_5.md

 #### Using libGDX API to improve the speed for the conversion of image format from YUV to RGB
 Currently the image format captured from the preview view is in YUV format, however, the TensorFlow Object Detection API can only support inference on images in RGB format.
 The conversion of image format from YUV to RGB is now done by `convertYUV420SPToARGB8888()` which can only be executed on the CPU.

-The idea of the enhancement is to load the Y and UV channels of an image into GL textures, then draw the textures onto a Mesh by using a custom shader [suggested by Ayberk Özgür](https://stackoverflow.com/questions/22456884/how-to-render-androids-yuv-nv21-camera-image-on-the-background-in-libgdx-with-o)  which performs color space conversion to RGB format.
+The idea of the enhancement is to load the Y and UV channels of an image into GL textures, then draw the textures onto a Mesh by using a custom shader [@libgdx-yuv-to-rgb] [suggested by Ayberk Özgür](https://stackoverflow.com/questions/22456884/how-to-render-androids-yuv-nv21-camera-image-on-the-background-in-libgdx-with-o) which performs color space conversion to RGB format.

 Two classes - `ShaderProgram` and `Mesh` provided by libGDX API will be used to create GL textures and perform the rendering of images in RGB format.
 Since the shader can be run on the GPU of the Raspberry Pi, the image format conversion speed is enhanced.